dhyeythumar/cv2module/README.md

 ## Future Development
-I am planning to create different functions for this `cv2.utils` package such as cropping an image, creating a scanner, creating different haar cascades for different objects, etc.
+I am planning to create different functions for this `cv2module` such as cropping an image, creating a scanner, creating different haar cascades for different objects, etc.

 ## License